 Adoption brings a loving family, a home to an orphan.
 A loving child to parents.
 Life is like a coin having both sides.
 Happiness follows sadness, love follows hate.
 Likewise, adoption has its brighter and darker sides.
 By carefully handling certain important aspects, adoption can be a successful one.
 To tell about adoption to your child is a very sensitive matter which can lead to extreme disappointment.
 Hence, the delicate issue needs a careful and slow approach, at an appropriate time and with the right way, considering the developmental stages of the child.

-Let us look at some guidelines of how and when to tell about adoption to your child.
+Let us look at some guidelines of how and when to talk about adoption to your child.

 - Keep in mind the age of your child.
 Wait until the child fits in the new family.
 Give yourself and the child too ample amount of time to know each other.